 Are your employees swimming in hacked-together spreadsheet content calendars?
 Consider investing in content marketing automation.
 Is invoicing and accounting taking up too much time?
 Consider a more streamlined solution like FreshBooks or Wave.
 There are cloud solutions for HR, too.
 During your audit, your top priority should be looking for technology that can streamline workflows and save your employees time.

 You also need to take a look at your technology infrastructure and see if there’s room for improvement.
 Snazzy cloud functionality won’t mean much if it’s not backed by a solid connection that gives your business plenty of bandwidth to get the job done and a WiFi network that lets people use it.
 Mobile apps won’t work effectively if there are too many limits on data.
-Even your phone system could be due for an overhaul to better take advantage of call forwarding, VoIP, visual voicemail, and other innovations.
+Even your phone system could be due for an overhaul to better take advantage of call forwarding, VoIP services, visual voicemail, and other innovations.

 Finally, be aware of any incidences of “shadow IT” cropping up in your organization.
 Generally, this happens when individual departments try to fill in the gaps by using a tool that IT isn’t aware of to do a job.
 You can end up with all departments on the Google suite except for one lone team using Office 365, for example.